iknyazeva/RiskTestosterone/README.md

 # Project: Testosterone effect on Risk-Taking and Endowment

 =======
-# Effects of Testosterone Administration on Endowment Effect and Risk-Taking under Positive and Negative Framing

 Accompanying code for the preprint ["A Bayesian Modelling Approach to Examine the Role of Testosterone Administration on the Endowment Effect and Risk-Taking"](https://psyarxiv.com/c37e4)